rotundasoftware/cartero/README.md

 		}
 	} ],

-	// (default: false) Catero includes built in support for CommonJS style modules, using
+	// (default: undefined) Cartero includes built in support for CommonJS style modules, using
-	// browserify under the hood.
-Set this option to `true` to automatically "browserify" your
+	// Browserify under the hood.
+Set this option to `commonJS` to automatically "browserify" your
 	// files.
-(Also please see the browserifyExecuteOnLoad bundle.json property below.) commonJS : true
+(Also please see the `##cartero_commonJSExecuteOnLoad` directive below.).
+	// Currently "commonJS" is the only supported value of this option. moduleStyle : "commonJS"
 }
 ```